Nordic Seals

 What are the effects of seal populations on the ecosystem and economy?
 How can seal populations be managed?

-• examine the effects of seal populations on the ecosystem (pray-predator relationships with other species)
+• Examine the effects of seal populations on the ecosystem (pray-predator relationships with other species)

-• identify means of controlling seal populations, including sustainable harvesting,
+• Identify means of controlling seal populations, including sustainable harvesting,

-The project will finish in 2023.
+The project finished in 2024.